SoujanyaUHolla/TelstraPOC/README.md

 JSON content received from the API is decoded using swift's JSONDecoder class.

-URL Session classis used for the API call
+URL Session class is used for the API call

 The Table View dispays image along with a title and a description in each of its cell, as the view is scrolled down (Image is downloaded asynchronously and displayed using the main thread)